Arthur Oncken Lovejoy: Life

 As a professor of philosophy at Johns Hopkins University from 1910 to 1938, Lovejoy founded and long presided over that university's History of Ideas Club, where many prominent and budding intellectual and social historians, as well as literary critics, gathered.
 In 1940 he co-founded the Journal of the History of Ideas with Philip P. Wiener.
-Lovejoy insisted that the history of ideas should focus on "unit ideas," single concepts (namely simple concepts sharing an abstract name with other concepts that were to be conceptually distinguished).
-Abstract nouns like 'pragmatism' 'idealism', 'rationalism' and the like were, in Lovejoy's view, constituted by distinct, analytically separate ideas, which the historian of the genealogy of ideas had to thresh out, and show how the basic unit ideas combine and recombine with each other over time.
-The idea has, according to Simo Knuuttila, exercised a greater attraction on literary critics than on philosophers.
+Lovejoy insisted that the history of ideas should focus on "unit ideas", single concepts (namely simple concepts sharing an abstract name with other concepts that were to be conceptually distinguished).